nerijusdu/bingo-bot/README.md

 ## Docker info
 - Mount a volume to `/usr/src/app/data` to save database file (this project is using SQLite)

+## Limitations
+Currently, only single workspace can be added per app.
+Need to rewrite everything without slack-go package or to not use sockets.

 ## TODO
 - Home page with "Add to slack" button
 - Bingo board name